Welcome to Stanton Suffolk and the Stanton Steamer Website

 The Public Footpath network covers some seven and a half miles of pleasant walking.
 There is also a local network of bridleways known as Stanton Rides; details are available from Suffolk County Council.
 We also now have, thanks to the generosity of local landowners, a few permissive paths which may be walked.
 The full Stanton footpath guide is available from the Post Office and the Tourist Information Centre in Bury St Edmunds.

-Leisure facilities include a large (14 acre) recreation ground mainly used for football, a multi-sport play area, tennis court, concrete skate park, 'pocket park' and a large children’s play area.
-The recently improved Village Hall is also situated on the recreation ground as are the public toilets and the recycling centre where glass, textiles and newspaper can be placed in the large bins provided.
+Leisure facilities include a large (14 acre) recreation ground mainly used for football, a multi-sport play area, tennis court, concrete skate park, 'pocket park' and new in July 2016 a large children’s play area.
+The improved Village Hall is also situated on the recreation ground as are the public toilets and the recycling centre where glass, textiles and newspaper can be placed in the large bins provided.

 Contact the webmaster at: email@example.com